Iheb-Tope/government-procurement-analysis/README.md

 ## Project Overview

 This project analyzes Canadian federal procurement contract data using the **CanadaBuys Contract History** dataset.
+It was designed as an end-to-end analytics workflow covering raw data ingestion, SQL-based cleaning and transformation, data validation, and dashboard development in Power BI.

-The objective was to build a realistic end-to-end analytics workflow that mirrors the type of work performed in business analysis and data preparation projects.
+The goal was to turn multi-year raw contract history data into a clean, analysis-ready dataset that supports procurement trend analysis and reporting.

 The project covers the full pipeline from raw CSV ingestion to SQL-based cleaning and transformation, followed by dashboard development in Power BI.